"Near drowning" means a person almost died from not being able to breathe (suffocating) under water.

 - If your child is missing, check the pool right away.

 - Never allow children to swim alone or unsupervised regardless of their ability to swim.

 - Never leave children alone for any period of time or let them leave your line of sight around any pool or body of water.
 Drownings have occurred when parents left "for just a minute" to answer the phone or door.

 - Take a water safety course.

 Hargarten SW, Frazer T. Injuries and injury prevention.
 In: Keystone JS, Kozarsky PE, Connor BA, Nothdurft HD, Mendelson M, Leder, K, eds.
 Travel Medicine.
 4th ed.
 Philadelphia, PA: Elsevier; 2019:chap 50.

 Richards DB.
 Drowning.
 In: Walls RM, Hockberger RS, Gausche-Hill M, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 9th ed.
-Philadelphia, PA: Elsevier Saunders; 2018:chap 137.
+Philadelphia, PA: Elsevier; 2018:chap 137.

 Thomas AA, Caglar D. Drowning and submersion injury.
 In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
 21st ed.
 Philadelphia, PA: Elsevier; 2020:chap 91.